MyPathologyReport

 July 1, 2023

-No. There are many types of basaloid neoplasms that are non-cancerous.
+No. Many types of basaloid neoplasms are non-cancerous.
 By examining the tissue under the microscope and performing additional tests such as immunohistochemistry, your pathologist will decide if the basaloid neoplasm is non-cancerous or cancerous.

 A malignant basaloid neoplasm is a cancerous tumour made up of basaloid cells.
 There are many different types of malignant basaloid neoplasms.